 Coastal Mapping & Monitoring

 This project aims to develop one contiguous baseline habitat map for the whole of the Great Barrier Reef.
-This study builds on previous work in the Capricorn Bunker group by applying improved mapping and modelling techniques to the shallow off shore reefs of the Cairns to Cooktown Management Region.
+This study builds on previous work in the Capricorn Bunker group and Cairns to Cooktown Management Region by applying improved mapping and modelling techniques to map geomorphic zonation, bottom type for reef top, and coral type on reef slope.

-The Remote Sensing Research Centre is developing techniques to map and monitor the Heron Reef and Capricorn Bunker Group.
-Integrated high spatial resolution satellite imagery and field data monitor the reef habitats at various hierarchical spatial scales, creating a time series of benthic habitat maps since 2002.
+Field and remote sensing based techniques to map and monitor coral reefs are based and tested at Heron Reef since 2002 and other reefs in Asia Pacific.
+For Heron we acquired annually, a variety of airborne and satellite imagery and field data using various methods and hierarchical spatial scales, creating a time series of benthic habitat maps since 2002.

 Seagrass Habitat Mapping and Monitoring

 This project aims to understand the biophysical characteristics of seagrass in space and time by focusing studies at Eastern Banks, Moreton Bay, Queensland since 1999.

 The Remote Sensing Research Centre is a strong supporter of capacity building and Citizen Science.
 The RSRC provides workshops in coastal and marine remote sensing to various government and non government agencies in the Asia Pacific, and supports citizen science based monitoring and mapping projects.

 Learn more about all of our current coastal and research projects.